 While returning, you can also pay a quick visit to Aishmuqaam Dargah, the place where the song Bhar do Jholi from Bajrangi Bhaijaan was shot.

 This way, you can easily wrap up your Pahalgam visit in two days and that is the maximum time I will recommend.

-If you wish to visit Baisaran Valley, that is a 4-5 hours trek from Pahalgam.
+If you wish to visit Baisaran Valley, which is a 4-5 hours trek from Pahalgam.
 You will start in the morning, walk 6 kilometers to Baisaran and then walk back to Pahalgam.
 So it is a total of 12 kilometers of trek some part of which can be covered by road.

 Aru Valley vs Betaab Valley

 Aru valley and Betaab valley are both among the top tourist attractions of Pahalgam and you should cover both.
 But if you have to pick one among the two, Aru Valley will be a better choice because of its scenic beauty and the availability of hotels.

 But in my opinion, if you were thinking of Aru valley or Betaab valley, you should actually cover both and do not need to pick one.